hanabi/hanabi.github.io/Reference.md

 ### Tempo Clues (Re-cluing a Card)

 * *Tempo Clues* are defined as clues that touch no new cards.
 Their purpose is to get 1 or more cards played that already had a clue.
-* Note that *Tempo Clues* do not meet *Minimum Clue Value Principle*.
-They are inefficient, and in Hanabi you want to be as efficient as possible.
-Thus, we agree that *Tempo Clues* are only allowed in the following special circumstances:
+* Thus, by the *Minimum Clue Value Principle*, they are inefficient, and in Hanabi you want to be as efficient as possible.
+So they must get value in another way.
+We agree that in the following special circumstances, *Tempo Clues* have enough value to justify them:
+  1. The clue gets an unclued card to play, such as with a *Bluff* (this is not actually a special circumstance as it satisfies the *Minimum Clue Value Principle*)
-  1. When the tempo clue gets 2 or more clued (or unclued) cards played
+  2. The clue gets 2 or more clued cards to play, such as by initiating a *Prompt*
-  2. When the card is "out of order" (meaning that it is impossible for a *Prompt* to get the cards played)
+  3. The card is to the right of another "out of order" (meaning that it is impossible for a *Prompt* to get the cards played)
-  3. When the card was *Chop Moved* and it is now playable
+  4. The card was *Chop Moved* and it is now playable
+  5. The clue giver is in a situation that allows or requires them to stall, and they cannot play a card or give a better clue:
-  4. When the clue giver has a fully clued hand
+    * The clue giver has a fully clued hand and cannot discard (called a *Locked Hand*)
-  5. When the clue giver has been *Screamed* at
+    * The clue giver has been *Screamed* at
-  6. When the clue giver is in a *Double Discard* situation (see *Avoiding Double Discards* below)
+    * The clue giver is in a *Double Discard* situation (see *Avoiding Double Discards* below)
-  7. When the clue receiver has a fully clued hand
-  8. When the clue receiver is receiving a tempo clue on a card that unlocks someone else's hand
-  9. When there are 8 clues in the bank (a forced clue)
+    * There are 8 clues in the bank (a forced clue)
-  10. When there are 7 clues in the bank (since discarding would take the team to 8 clues, which is generally bad)
+    * There are 7 clues in the bank (see *7 Clue Tempo Clue*, below)
+  6. The clue unlocks the hand of a player with a *Locked Hand* by allowing them to play (or, in rare cases, discard) a card (regardless of whether the clue is given to the player with a *Locked Hand* or not).
-  11. When in the *End-Game* / when pace is low
+  7. When in the *End-Game* / when pace is low
-* Since they are so inefficient, *Tempo Clues* that are done outside of these special circumstances are assigned a special meaning.
+* When a *Tempo Clue* touches multiple cards, the focus is on the leftmost unplayed card unless one of the cards was previously *Chop Moved*, in which case the focus is on the leftmost *Chop Moved* card.
+* If a *Tempo Clue* touches multiple cards but doesn't satisfy one of the criteria above, then it normally means that all the touched cards are playable.
+See the *Double Tempo Clue* section below.
+* If none of the above applies, a *Tempo Clue* is normally too inefficient to be allowed.
+As a result, if a *Tempo Clue* is given in these circumstances, it is give a special meaning to give it enough efficiency.
 See the *Tempo Clue Chop Moves* section below.

-* Sometimes, a *Tempo Clue* can touch multiple cards, which typically means that all of the cards touched are playable.
-See *The Double Tempo Clue* section below.
+### Avoiding Double Discards

+* If the player before you just discarded a card (say the red 4), and you don't see that card in anyone else's hand, there is a possibility that you could have that same card on your chop.
+In this example, if you discarded, both red 4's could be lost and your team would not be able to get a perfect score.
+This is called *Double Discarding*.
+* Since *Double Discarding* can "lose" the game, you should never *Double Discard* and give a clue instead!
+In this situation, if there are no normal *Play Clues* or *Save Clues* to give, you are allowed to give "stall" clues, like a *5 Stall*.
+If there are no *5 Stalls* to give, then you can just *Fill In* information on some clued card (and it shouldn't cause a *Finesse*).
+* Because of this convention, players do not have to be worried about the same card being on two chops in a row.
+* Normally, players in *Double Discard* situations are not able to give tricky-looking *Finesses*, because everyone else on the team will think that they might just be giving a stall clue.
+However, if it can be seen that there is a better clue available for them to give, then they are **not** giving a stall clue.
+Thus, players in *Double Discard* situations are still often able to make *Finesses* happen.
+* One common way of stalling in a *Double Discard* situation is to do a *5 Stall*.
+Note that the *Finesse Position Exception* applies to both *5 Stalls* in the *Early Game* and *5 Stalls* in *Double Discard* situations.

+### The 7 Clue Tempo Clue

+* It is very bad if a player has 8 clues and no playable cards on their turn.
+They are not allowed to discard because of being at 8 clues, cannot play because there's a high chance of a misplay and it would leave the next player in the same situation, and therefore they must give a clue.
+They might use this to stall or to *Fill In* information.
+* Thus, when there are 7 clues available, a player with no playable cards can give a *Tempo Clue* rather than discarding.
+If the same clue was given at 8 clues, it wouldn't necessarily indicate that the card was playable.
+* A player at 7 clues cannot give any other stall clues, unless there's another reason they can do so, such as being in a *Double Discard* situation.
+Stall clues that don't indicate a card is playable are more clear if they're given at 8 clues when stalling is necessary, then at 7 clues when it isn't yet necessary.
+To avoid a risk of misinterpretation, this applies even when the stall clue would be given to the very next player.
+* *5 Stalls* are more valuable than *Tempo Clues*, so if a player at 7 clues can see that there is a *5 Stall* that could be given, they should normally prefer to discard rather than give a *Tempo Clue*, and let the player forced to clue give the *5 Stall* instead.
+This is not a hard rule, however, as only a player with no playable cards will be allowed to *5 Stall*, and it might be too difficult to predict if that will be the player holding the 5.

-### The Tempo Clue Chop Move
+### The Double Tempo Clue (Re-cluing 2+ Cards to Play)

-* See the *Trash Chop Move* section above for an explanation on what a *Chop Move* is.
-* In general, *Tempo Clues* do not follow from *Minimum Clue Value Principle*, which states that a clue must get at least 1 new card played or save at least 1 new card from being discarded.
-* Thus, a *Tempo Clue* with no other purpose **must** save at least 1 new card, and the player should *Chop Move* their chop card.
+* When a *Tempo Clue* is given that touches two or more cards, and it does not have enough value to justify the *Tempo Clue* if it is a *Play Clue* on only one card, as discussed in the section on *Tempo Clues* above, then the clue means that **all** the cards touched are playable in order from left to right.
 * For example, in a 3-player game:
   * It is the first turn and nothing is played on the stacks.
-  * Alice clues red to Bob, which touches two cards on slot 1 and slot 2.
-  * Bob plays red 1 from slot 1.
-The red card in slot 2 could be red 2, red 3, red 4, or red 5.
-  * Cathy clues number 2 to Bob, which does not introduce any new cards, but it does "fill in" his slot 2 card.
-  * Bob now knows that he has exactly red 2 on slot 2 and that this was a *Tempo Clue*.
-Since it does not get any new cards and only get tempo on one card in total, he knows that he should also *Chop Move* his slot 5 card.
-* Naturally, *Tempo Clue Chop Moves* **do not** apply in the special situations listed above where natural *Tempo Clues* are allowed.

-### The Double Tempo Clue (Re-cluing 2+ Cards)

-* Typically, when a *Tempo Clue* is given that touches two or more cards, it means that **all** of the cards touched are playable in order from left to right.
-* For example, in a 3-player game:
-  * It is the first turn and nothing is played on the stacks.
   * Alice clues red to Bob, which touches slot 1, slot 2, and slot 3.
   * Bob plays red 1 from slot 1.
 The other two red cards in his hand could be nearly anything.
   * Cathy clues red to Bob, which does not introduce any new cards, but it does re-touch slot 2 and slot 3.
-  * Bob knows that this is a *Double Tempo* clue.
+  * Bob knows that this is a *Double Tempo Clue*.
 Both must be playable in order, so he must have red 2 in slot 2, and red 3 in slot 3.
-* Note that the normal "play all the cards" interpretation does not apply in some special situations:
-  * when the clue unlocks a player's hand
-  * when the clue got 2+ cards played in total (using cards in someone else's hand)
-  * when the clue touched a *Chop Moved* card; in this situation, **only** the *Chop Moved* card is playable
-* As another special exception, the "play all the cards" interpretation does not apply when the second card is strictly not playable.
-In this situation, all players can see that since only one card is getting tempo, the interpretation of the clue should be a *Tempo Clue Chop Move*.
+* Because a *Double Tempo Clue* does not apply when a single *Tempo Clue* would get enough value to justify it, in addition to situations where the *Tempo Clue* serves another valid purpose such as to unlock a *Locked Hand* or to get a *Chop Moved* card to play, there is also no *Double Tempo Clue* when it causes another player to play a card.
+Either that card and the focus of the clue both play, or the clue is a *Bluff* which gets an unclued card to play, and either is enough to justify a *Tempo Clue*.
+* If a player receives a *Tempo Clue* to multiple cards, but all of the cards but one are known to be unplayable, then it cannot be a *Double Tempo Clue* because only one card plays.
+It will thus be interpreted as a *Tempo Clue Chop Move*.
 For example, in a 3-player game:
   * Red 1 is played on the stacks.
   * Green 4 is in the trash.
   * Bob has: